DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claims 13 and 15-17 are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by Okochi et al (JP 2020-095952).
+Claims 13, 15-17, 21-23, 26 and 28-30 are rejected under 35 U.S.C.
+102(a)(1) as being anticipated by Okochi et al (JP 2020-095952 A).

 The compression plates in Fig. 1 are sandwich the negative electrode material powder layer, the solid electrolyte material powder layer and the positive electrode material powder layer.

-Regarding claim 15, Okochi discloses the electrochemical assembly of claim 13 as noted above and Okochi discloses an electrochemical assembly comprising the layers are substantially free of binder (negative electrode material powder layer contains only negative electrode material, solid electrolyte material powder layer contains only solid electrolyte and positive electrode material powder layer only contains the positive electrode material layer; pgs.
+Regarding claim 15, Okochi discloses the electrochemical assembly of claim 13 as noted above and Okochi discloses an electrochemical assembly comprising the layers are substantially free of an inactive binder material (negative electrode material powder layer contains only negative electrode material, solid electrolyte material powder layer contains only solid electrolyte and positive electrode material powder layer only contains the positive electrode material layer; pgs.
 8-9 of Okochi translation).

 The insulating member would also provide a hermetic seal for the powder layers in the structure due to the conductive layers being disposed as outermost layers for the powder layers.